Sleeping pills may be sedatives or hypnotics, and they come in many forms. People can choose natural, prescription, or over-the-counter pills.

 Always follow a doctor's instructions for using hypnotic sleeping medication.

-The American Academy of Sleep Medicine advises people taking prescription sleeping pills to:
+The American Academy of Sleep Medicine advises the following for people taking sleeping pills:

-- take the first dose when there are no activities planned for the next morning
+- Take the first dose when you have planned no activities for the next morning.

-- do not operate a vehicle after taking a sleeping pill
+- Do not operate a vehicle or heavy machinery after taking a sleeping pill.

-- contact a doctor right away if any complications occur
+- Dcontact a doctor right away if any complications occur.

 People taking prescription sleeping pills should contact their healthcare team if they experience: